Landing flare

 The landing flare, also referred to as the round out, is a maneuver or stage during the landing of an aircraft.
+The flare follows the final approach phase, and precedes the touchdown and roll-out phases of landing.

-The flare follows the final approach phase and precedes the touchdown and roll-out phases of landing.
-In the flare, the nose of the plane is raised, slowing the descent rate and therefore creating a softer touchdown, and the proper attitude is set for touchdown.
-In the case of tailwheel landing gear-equipped aircraft, the attitude is set for touchdown on the main (front) landing gear first.
-In the case of tricycle gear-equipped aircraft, the attitude is set for touchdown on the main (rear) landing gear.
+In fixed-wing aircraft performing conventional landing, the flare maneuver involves the plane's nose being raised on approach to the runway, and its wings' angle of attack is increased to create a greater lift coefficient, which allows the plane to maintain sufficient lift while slowing the airspeed and rate of descent to a proper attitude, therefore setting for a softer touchdown.
+In the case of aircraft with tailwheel landing gears, the attitude is set for touchdown on the main (front) landing gears first.
+In the case of aircraft with tricycle landing gears, the attitude is set for touchdown on the main (rear) landing gears.
 In the case of monowheel gear-equipped gliders, the flare consists only of leveling the aircraft.